 Evaluating the space

 The space available for the project needs to be analysed.
-Should a complete robot with proper fencing be accommodated to ensure non-interference with human activity, or a cobot which allows work alongside humans?
+Should a complete robot with proper fencing be accommodated to ensure non-interference with human activity, or Collaborative Robots which allow work alongside humans?
 Is there enough space available for an articulated 6-axis robot?

 Designing the space

 Factors such as the number of robots to be used simultaneously, and the variety of products to be handled need to be considered.
 Appropriate network of conveyors and lines need to be designed.
 The same robot may handle more than one type of product, and it should be able to pick each type from respective lines.

 It needs to be ascertained if the product mix will change over time.
 Some produce may be seasonal, and the palletising should adapt accordingly.
 The plan should accommodate maximum uptime of the robot, and the time needed for such changeovers should be minimal to ensure least impact on productivity and costs.

 A full-fledged robot in an enclosure is ideal to handle heavier loads, but in the event of repair or maintenance it needs more time as the enclosure may be under LOTO and needs to be opened in emergency situations.
 Collaborative Robots take less time for repair/maintenance since they work alongside humans.

 Selecting appropriate End of Arm Tooling (EOAT)

 Depending on the products and the packages to be handled, an appropriate EOAT needs to be factored in which can pick and place more in a single cycle.
 A custom EOAT may also be needed for specialised items.
 Shelf-ready items are packaged in smaller sizes and smaller End of Arm Tooling may need more cycles for the same output.